 What are the signs that your dog is getting old?

 There are degenerative diseases that are more likely to affect older dogs.
 Two of the most frequent are joint disorders and cognitive dysfunction syndrome.
-Dental problems and infected gums are also a common health problem among senior dogs and their senses may not be as sharp as they used to.
+Dental problems and infected gums are also common health problems among senior dogs and their senses may not be as sharp as they used to be.